Jessa Duggar Gives Birth Just In Time For ‘Counting On’ Gender Reveal Episode

 Jessa Duggar was asked why she and Ben Seewald wanted to keep their baby’s gender a secret from their family, friends, and fans.
 The couple even kicked out the TLC camera crew right before they were told whether they were having a boy or a girl.

 “Because we like to torture people.
 No, I’m kidding!
-It’s just fun. … We both guessed ‘boy’ when we found out we were expecting, but Ben changed his guess to a girl.
+It’s just fun….
+We both guessed ‘boy’ when we found out we were expecting, but Ben changed his guess to a girl.
 The ultrasound is a really exciting time — you know there’s a little life growing inside.”

 Jessa Duggar has not revealed whether her second baby was born at home or in a hospital.
 She successfully gave birth to Spurgeon at home, but she had to be hospitalized shortly after his arrival.
 As Entertainment Tonight reports, Jessa began bleeding excessively, so her mother called 911.
 She had to undergo a blood transfusion and stay in the hospital overnight.

-[Image via Jessa Duggar Seewald/Facebook]
+[Featured Image by Jessa Duggar Seewald/Facebook]